-This Policy is in compliance with the statutory MHA listed below:
+This Policy is in compliance with the statutory requirements listed below:

 - Section 504 of the Rehabilitation Act of 1973 (Section 504); - Titles II and III of the Americans with Disabilities Act of 1990 (ADA); - The Fair Housing Act of 1968, as amended (Fair Housing Act); - The Architectural Barriers Act of 1968; and - 24 C.F.
-R. Parts 8 subsidized or assisted housing programs.
-(HUD General Counsel Opinions on Medical Marijuana, 2/10/2011, 12/29/2014)
+R. Parts 8

 Reasonable accommodations will not be approved if they are a violation of federal law.
-MHA does not permit the use of medical marijuana as a reasonable accommodation in any of its
+MHA does not permit the use of medical marijuana as a reasonable accommodation in any of its subsidized or assisted housing programs.
+(HUD General Counsel Opinions on Medical Marijuana, 2/10/2011, 12/29/2014)